ChrisserDev/Fake-Store/README.md

 ## Key Features:

-### Global State Management:

-Utilizes React context (CartContext) to manage the global state of the shopping cart.
-This allows components across the application to access and update the cart state.

-### Local Storage Integration:

-Uses localStorage to persist the shopping cart data.
-The cart state is loaded from local storage on page load and updated in local storage whenever the cart changes.

 ### Product Display:

 The homepage displays products fetched from the "Fake Store" API.
 Users can filter products by category or view all products.